Perdere l'amore

 The song had been already proposed by Gianni Nazzaro to the Sanremo Festival organizers in 1987, but had been rejected in the preliminary song selection.

-"Perdere l'amore" was covered by several artists, including Lara Fabian, André Hazes, Mino Reitano, and Cosimo Lizzi for his Debut EP “Amore del Passato”.
+"Perdere l'amore" was covered by several artists, including Lara Fabian, André Hazes, Mino Reitano, Pietro Ballo, Thiago Arancam.
+In 2020 Ranieri recorded a new version of the song in duet with Tiziano Ferro, which was presented out of competition at the Sanremo Music Festival 2020.